Explaining What Veganism is REALLY About

 Similarly, animal use for medical research when necessary is not a violation of vegan principles (though in this case, what is “necessary” is very much open to debate), nor is the management of wild animal populations when necessary, nor the killing of disease carrying animals (eg mosquitoes), again when necessary.

-Yes, killing wild animals for crop protection is often cruel so we can apply the principle of least harm to make less harmful choices (for example, eat less wheat), however it’s hard for consumers to have much influence over what farmers do.
-Very few consumers can choose to buy foods that don’t demand animal cruelty and death.
+Yes, killing wild animals for crop protection is often cruel so we can apply the principle of least harm to make less harmful choices (for example, eat less wheat), however it’s hard for consumers to have much influence over what farmers do nor is it clear that swapping one food for another makes any real material difference.
+Very few consumers can choose to buy foods that don’t demand some animal cruelty and death.

 Vegan principles ask us to see other animals as important, as mattering enough to prevent injustice to them.
 We can all adopt these principles and do what we can (or are willing to do) to make a fairer world for other animals.